 The NBPNP is one of Canada’s Provincial Nominee Programs, through which provinces nominate individuals for Canadian permanent residence.
 Applicants may include accompanying family members on their application.

-The complete points grid for the Express Entry Labour Market stream is viewable on the NBPNP Express Entry Labour Market Stream Self-Assessment Form.
+The complete points grid for the Express Entry Labour Market stream is viewable on the NBPNP Express Entry Labour Market Stream Application Guide.

 In addition, applicants must be 22 to 55 years of age, inclusive, and sign a commitment to live and work in New Brunswick.